Innovation: Blockchain, Cryptocurrency, and Startup

 This document explains the Bitcoin as a peer-to-peer electronic cash transaction system that allows you to send online payments, either directly from one person to another, without having to go through a financial institution through the blockchain technology.

-Digital signatures are a first guarantee element, but a peer-to-peer network solve the double-fee problem.
+Digital signatures are a first guarantee element, but a peer-to-peer network solves the double-fee problem.
 The network creates a blockchain validated by the proof-of-work4 (PoW) composed of transactions based on hash, such as time markers.

 At the base of the Bitcoin “mining” there is a complex system of mathematical formulas, and every time someone tries to solve them, he creates (portions of) Bitcoins, but before the conclusion of the operation, it requires whole community permission that is part of the network.
 This solution is part of the complex time-chain system of the blockchain from its birth in January 2009.